Marianne Garneau interviews Nick Driedger about the “rank-and-file strategy.”

 So it becomes a self-fulfilling prophecy when you say [paraphrasing Eidlin] “unions are limited in the horizon of consciousness that they can achieve,” or “without socialist intervention, they’ll never become part of a wider socialist mission.”

 How does it become a self-fulfilling prophecy to say that “unions are limited”?

 There are two dominant views of unions on the socialist left, and both of them essentially stem from Lenin’s idea of “trade union consciousness.”

 One of them is that only the political party is a vehicle for mass struggle.
-Unions are a good breeding ground for recruits for the party, but they are fundamentally compromised and limited.
+Unions are a good breeding ground for recruits to the party, but they are fundamentally compromised and limited.

-And the other one is that unions are a vehicle for mass struggle, but can only become that under socialist leadership and through intervention from a socialist party.
+And the other one is that unions are a vehicle for mass struggle, but can only become so under socialist leadership and through intervention from a socialist party.

 Eidlin takes second position.
 He acknowledges that there are limits to trade union consciousness – that unions are, as he puts it, an inherent part of the capitalist structure and necessarily capitalistic in their own right – and socialists need to intervene.

 But the problem here is that socialists have been as much a tool of completely gutting the unions as their bureaucratic rivals.